yduf/yduf.github.io/_posts/2025-12-17-llm-cursor-at-home.md

 - [	Aider: AI pair programming in your terminal](https://news.ycombinator.com/item?id=39995725)
 - [OpenCode](https://github.com/anomalyco/opencode) - very similar to Claude Code in terms of capability.
 	- [Unauthenticated remote code execution in OpenCode](https://news.ycombinator.com/item?id=46581095)

+# LLM

+[“instruct”](https://chatgpt.com/share/6985a9bb-67b0-800d-8a87-83d97db2f72b) refers to a model that is specifically trained or fine-tuned to follow instructions from users in a helpful, safe, and coherent way.

+##